Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 You can even use fish, like salmon, to make jerky, but it will result in a product that is much different than traditional jerky and it isn’t for everyone.
 It can be tasty though, namely when used in soups, but it can also be eaten as a snack just like beef jerky.

-Additional Tips on Buying Meat to make Beef Jerky
+Additional Tips on Buying Meat for Jerky

 Head to a Butcher